MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/queues-omnichannel.md

 To simplify the routing experience for administrators and supervisors, queues are categorised based on the channel types as follows:

-- **Messaging:** To route conversations pertaining to the live chat and social channels.
+- **Messaging:** To route all messaging conversations pertaining to the Live Chat, SMS, and social channels.
 - **Entity records:** To route cases pertaining to entity records.

 The queue types help ensure issues to be routed correctly and help avoid cross-queue assignments.
-When you configure work streams and routing rule items, the queues that will be available for selection will be based on the applicable queue type.
-For example, if you are configuring a work stream for the WhatsApp channel, the queues that will be available for selection will be those that are of the messaging type.
+When you configure work streams and routing rule items, the queues that will be available for selection will be based on the channel type for the work stream.
+For example, for routing rules for a Live Chat work stream, only messaging type queues will be shown for selection.
 Similarly, in a conversation transfer scenario, you can transfer a chat conversation only to a messaging queue and a case to an entity queue.

 You can assign priority to queues.
 All conversations in a queue take the priority that is defined for the queue; higher priority conversations are allocated first.
 For example, if there are two chat conversations coming from two queues with priorities assigned as Priority 1 and Priority 2 respectively, chat conversation with Priority 1 will be allocated to an agent first.